craftingweb/VitaliPri/README.md

-- 🔭 I’m currently working on Capstone
+- 🔭 I’m currently working on Blog Platform
 - 🌱 I’m currently learning Sequalize
 - 👯 I’m looking to collaborate on Front End Development
 - 🤔 I’m looking for help with Back End